david-romero/david-romero.github.io/_posts/2018-02-27-consul-vs-redis-lock.md

 As for which is faster, we can also conclude that redis is faster than consul due to the results obtained.
 For example, 50.000 messages are consumed in redis in less than 20 seconds, meanwhile, Consul took about 40 seconds, double than redis.
 With 100.000 messages ocurrs the same.
 Redis wins with only 25 seconds approximately, nevertheless consul took more than 60 seconds, problematic times for real time applications.

-As a curiosity, with kafka batch mode, the more container we use, the more time we took since when increasing the containers, we increase the requests to our infrastructure and therefore the latency and crosses.
+As a curiosity, with kafka batch mode, the more container we use, the more time we took since when increasing the containers, we increase the requests to our infrastructure and therefore the latency and collisions.
 However, as we persist a set of data instead of a single data, we substantially improve the times used thanks to mongo and its way of persisting large collections of data.

 The full source code for this article is available over on [GitHub](https://github.com/david-romero/spring-kafka).